 - Join the Movement, Commit to Change, and Make a Difference – Go beyond posting and re-posting on social media, ACT!!
 Get out there and march; show you are not okay with what is happening and let those in power see faces that look like their own, maybe then they will get the picture that this is a human issue.
-Write to your elected officials expressing your discontent and demanding accountability from them and police leadership.
-VOTE, elections are just around the corner, vote for the candidates you feel have the power and desire to do something more than perpetuate the status quo (Note: 88% of congress is up for re-election this year).
+These marches don’t have to be violent.
+It’s supposed to be a calm environment of people protesting for what they believe in.
+Some people might like to make signs to hold, whilst others might want to consider getting some custom t shirts to wear to the protest.
+By wearing customized clothing, protestors can get their message across without committing any violent acts.
+This also draws awareness to the cause.
+However, there are so many other things that protestors can do.
+For example, you could write to your elected officials expressing your discontent and demanding accountability from them and police leadership.
+VOTE, elections are just around the corner, vote for the candidates you feel have the power and desire to do something more than perpetuating the status quo (Note: 88% of congress is up for re-election this year).
 “If you see something, say something” this slogan applies beyond airports and the NYC metro system; be a witness if you see an altercation or wrongful stop by police of a person of color, record it and monitor the encounter from afar, and stand witness.
 Who knows your presence might serve to de-escalate the situation and allow both parties to go home safely.

 There is much more you can do, these are just a few suggestions; ultimately do what is best and most comfortable for you.
 Remember we are in this together and we all have a role to play, that silence and inaction make you complicit in perpetuating the status quo, and finally that things can be better and it is our responsibility to make sure things do get better.